nicholas-wilcox/cryptopals_solutions/README.md

 Really, aside from getting practical experience with cryptography, I'm aiming to learn how to write good Ruby code *on multiple scales*: succinct, aligned with common conventions, and organized in a way that befits the circumstances.
 I have attempted to follow the [Ruby Style Guide](https://rubystyle.guide/) in my code.
-I have also tried to separate the code that *sets up/facilitates* the challenge from the code that actually *solve* the challenge.
+I have also tried to separate the code that *sets up/facilitates* the challenge from the code that actually *solves* the challenge.
 To this end, I'm made use of
 [RSpec](https://rspec.info/) in order to show my solutions.